go-pkgz/routegroup/README.md

 - Wrong method on an existing path returns `405 Method Not Allowed` (with an `Allow` header).
 - Unknown path returns `404 Not Found`.

 You can optionally configure a custom 404 handler with `NotFoundHandler(fn)`.
 It will run only when no route matches and does not affect 405 handling.
+The custom handler will have global middlewares applied to it.
 The legacy `DisableNotFoundHandler()` is now a no‑op and kept only for compatibility.

 ### HandleFiles helper